pwFoo/Mastodon-OAuth-Documentation/README.md

 # Accessing a Resource Using an Access Token

-To access a protected resource, include an Authorization field in your header with its type set to `Bearer` and credentials set to the access token.
+To access a protected resource, include an Authorization field in your header with its type set to `Bearer` and credentials set to your access token.

 ### Example
 ~~~